ikod/cachetools/source/cachetools/containers/README.md

 * `byValue()` - returns range of all values in table without any order.
 Unstable - become invalid if you add/remove keys while use byValue range.
 * `byPair()` - returns range of all key-value pairs in table without any order.
 Unstable - invalid if you add/remove keys while use byPair range.
 Range elements are named tuples with `.key` and `.value` items.

+## OrderedHashMap ##

+HashMap that keeps order of item insertion.
+Can me slower, as it uses list and hash map to provide ordering property

 ## CompressedList ##

 `CompressedList` is safe and nogc `unrolled` list.
 Instead of allocating for each item, unrolled lists allocate chunks for some number of items.
 Within each chunk items behave like array - insertion and deletion shift items within the chunk (overflowing to neghbor chunks if required).